Last Updated on

 This is an excellent stand for singer/songwriters that are stuck in a small corner of a coffee shop or a room, which will allow you to bring both a seat and a guitar stand with you no matter wherever you go.
 This is a stand that’s marketed as only for acoustic guitars, but it also works for electric guitars.

-If you want a wall hanger for your guitar, but want it to spruce up your décor and not take away from it, the Hand Guitar Hanger from Guitar Grip will really add to your collection.
+If you want a guitar wall hanger for your instrument, but want it to spruce up your décor and not take away from it, the Hand Guitar Hanger from Guitar Grip will really add to your collection.

 The hangers have been designed after human hands!
 You can choose the color of your hands and decide whether or not you want your hands to appear to be slender, have veins protruding from the skin, or have blurry hands.
 How cool is that? (check this listing for the latest live prices)